How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Most HTs need a well-filtered DC power supply, as they're designed to run primarily on battery power and probably don't have much if any filtering or regulation.
 HTs will run much cooler on 7-8V and should not be run any higher than that for high duty cycle node TX.
 It's easy to find inexpensive DC power supplies (~$10) or step-down regulators (~$5) on ebay that have a variable voltage regulator IC, filter capacitors, and terminal block connections.
 A larger filter cap eg. 2200+uF can further reduce any power supply ripple/switching noise.
 HTs can be run on their included batteries but for a node that will be transmitting a lot it's better to not constantly charge and discharge them or have the battery die during a longer QSO or net.
 If you already have a 12V battery system, that could provide plenty of clean power, but HTs can overheat if run at high duty cycle on 12+V (even if on the low power setting) thus a step-down regulator / DC-DC converter should then be used.

 Power to the radios is best provided by a small switch-mode power supply.
-AC adapters have come a long way in recent decades, they used to have only a transformer, rectifier and small filter cap providing unregulated output with a lot of ripple which can easily cause 60Hz hum if used to directly power an HT, but now have good regulation and go through many EMC certifications.
+AC adapters have come a long way, they used to have only a transformer, rectifier and small filter cap providing unregulated output with a lot of ripple which can easily cause 60Hz hum if used to directly power an HT, but now have good regulation and go through EMC certification processes.
 Some switching supplies can cause RFI (birdies) in the HF bands on harmonics of the switching frequency (typically 100KHz or as high as 1MHz) but if you confirm that's not an issue for a specific adapter you'll then have a clean, inexpensive, compact and energy-efficient power source.
 Adding a ferrite filter and filter capacitor will ensure even lower noise.

 My measurements of the RT85's show that at 7.5V they have the following Current Draw & Power Output: